Sue Barker: 'BBC could have handled my Question of Sport exit better'

 At the time of leaving the show, Barker said she was "sad to say goodbye" to her dream job, but she understood why the BBC wanted to take the show in a new direction.

-Reflecting on that period in her interview on Breakfast, the 1976 French Open champion added: "It is just such a shame because I loved it.
+Reflecting on that period in her interview on Breakfast, the 1976 French Open champion said: "It's just such a shame because I loved it.

 "And I don't look back on it badly just because of a couple of bad days and then some negative publicity, which I think affected quite a lot of people."